Stanislav-Perchenko/selectable-list/README.md

 # selectable_list

-A first codelab application.
+A first codelab application (modified).
 List of random words with selection and navigation to favorites

 ## Getting Started